Bkerboy314/blockopolis.github.io/README.md

-scratch-gui modified for use in [TurboWarp](https://turbowarp.org/) then modified for use in [PenguinMod](https://studio.penguinmod.com) then modified for use in [Snail IDE](https://editor.snail-ide.com) 😀
+scratch-gui modified for use in [TurboWarp](https://turbowarp.org/) then modified for use in [PenguinMod](https://studio.penguinmod.com) then modified for use in [Snail IDE](https://editor.snail-ide.com) then modified for use in [Blockopolis](https://editor.blockopolis.com) 😀

-Snail IDE: src/lib/default-project/592bae6f8bb9c8d88401b54ac431f7b6.svg is based on [Twemoji](https://twemoji.twitter.com/) and is licensed under CC BY 4.0 https://creativecommons.org/licenses/by/4.0/
+Blockopolis: src/lib/default-project/592bae6f8bb9c8d88401b54ac431f7b6.svg is based on [Twemoji](https://twemoji.twitter.com/) and is licensed under CC BY 4.0 https://creativecommons.org/licenses/by/4.0/
 ## Setup

-to run snail ide on your computer, you'll need nvm (node version manager).<br>
+To run Blockopolis on your computer, you'll need NVM (Node Version Manager).<br>

-type ``nvm install 16`` then ``nvm use 16`` in your terminal. (if your on windows, accept the uac prompts)<br>
+Type ``nvm install 16`` then ``nvm use 16`` in your terminal.
+(If you're on Windows, accept the UAC prompts)<br>

-then your gonna need pnpm. there may be other ways to install snail ides dependencies without pnpm, but right now you'll need it. you can install it by typing ``npm install -g pnpm``. <br>
+Then you'll need PNPM.
+There may be other ways to install Blockopolis' dependencies without PNPM, but right now you'll need it.
+You can install it by typing ``npm install -g pnpm``. <br>

-after you install pnpm, clone the snail ide gui with ``git clone https://github.com/snail-ide/snail-ide.github.io``.<br>
+After you install PNPM, clone the Blockopolis gui with ``git clone https://github.com/BlockopolisCoding/blockopolis.github.io``.<br>

-then run ``pnpm i --shamefully-hoist``. after that, you can type ``npm start`` or ``pnpm start`` or ``yarn start`` if you have yarn.<br/>
+Then run ``pnpm i --shamefully-hoist``.
+After that, you can type ``npm start`` or ``pnpm start`` or ``yarn start`` if you have yarn.<br/>

-if you want to use node 17+ , you'll have to add the enviroment variable `NODE_OPTIONS` with the content `--openssl-legacy-provider` before the start command.<br/>
+If you want to use node 17+ , you'll have to add the enviroment variable `NODE_OPTIONS` with the content `--openssl-legacy-provider` before the start command.<br/>

-on linux/github codespaces you can do that by running the command `export NODE_OPTIONS=--openssl-legacy-provider`.
+Nn Linux/GitHub codespaces, you can do that by running the command `export NODE_OPTIONS=--openssl-legacy-provider`.

 ## License